 David Crosslin, PhD

-Assistant Professor, Biomedical Informatics and Medical Education
+Associate Professor, Biomedical Informatics and Medical Education

 The Electronic Medical Records & Genomics (eMERGE) Network is on the forefront of precision medicine and discovery using mined phenotypes, and has transitioned from discovery to interpretation and integration into the EHR for CDS.